What is different about Solid Ground Counseling Center?

 Rachel obtained her Masters in Marriage and Family Therapy and has a background in assisting and strengthening family systems.
 As an undergraduate she studied Child and Family Development and Psychology.
 It was then that she fell in love with working with families.
 She completed her graduate internship here in Madison, AL at Inside-Out Ministries.
 Along with her time at Inside-Out she has worked as a peer counselor in a community pregnancy center, with children in both private practice and school settings, and nurtures relationships as a certified Facilitator of the globally recognized PREPARE/ENRICH relationship tool.

-As a Marriage and Family Therapist, Rachel’s scope of practice includes working with individuals of all ages, couples, families with a variety of concerns including: anxiety, depression, coping & life skills, premarital counseling, marriage strengthening, trauma recovery, and family transitions.
+As a Licensed Marriage and Family Therapist, Rachel’s scope of practice includes working with individuals of all ages, couples, families with a variety of concerns including: anxiety, depression, coping & life skills, premarital counseling, marriage strengthening, trauma recovery, and family transitions.
 Marriage and Family Therapists are an elite group of mental health professionals who have a systemic perspective on wellness.

 Additionally, Rachel is a Certified Family Life Educator – Provisional (CFLE-P).
 Building on her love for working with families, this professional accomplishment affords her the opportunity to provide even more beneficial assistance to family units.
 Family Life Education is the practice of equipping and empowering family members to develop knowledge and skills that enhance well-being and strengthen interpersonal relationships through an educational, preventive, and strengths-based approach.